qmlbook/qt6book/docs/ch04-qmlstart/input.md

 ## TextEdit

 The `TextEdit` is very similar to `TextInput`, and supports a multi-line text edit field.
-It doesn’t have the text constraint properties, as this depends on querying the painted size of the text (`paintedHeight`, `paintedWidth`).
+It doesn’t have the text constraint properties, as this depends on querying the content size of the text (`contentHeight`, `contentWidth`).
 We also create our own component called `TTextEdit` to provide an editing background and use the focus scope for better focus forwarding.

 ```qml
 // TTextEdit.qml